-He uses 2 methods of teaching, a book, and an audio.
+He uses 2 methods of teaching, a book, and audio.
 He taught using a workbook created by the Cambridge University called New Headway Upper Intermediate Students Book.

-He emphasizes on the 3 skills; listening, reading and speaking.
+He emphasizes the 3 skills; listening, reading, and speaking.
 No writing is needed in that session because the answers are already written in the book and I just have to choose one.
 Apart from that, he also makes sure I understood each exercise before proceeding to other exercises by asking if there’s anything that needs clarification.

 There are some parts I didn’t understand and he explained them one by one patiently.
 I can be a slow learner sometimes, so having a tutor with this trait is a plus.
-The learning pace is great, not so slow and not so fast either.
+The learning pace is great, not so slow, and not so fast either.

 The tutor sent me a placement test a day before the lesson begins.
 When it began, he asked about it and apparently, he didn’t receive the result which was a total bump.
-I was really looking forward to it because when I contacted him, I told that I expect him to tell me where my level is at and which areas that need improvement (I received the result later at night).
+I was really looking forward to it because when I contacted him, I told him that I expect him to tell me where my level is at and which areas need improvement (I received the result later at night).